sergio-sastre/AndroidUiTestingUtils/README.md

 - [Roborazzi](https://github.com/takahirom/roborazzi)

 1. First of all, configure all the screenshot testing libraries you want your tests to support, as if you'd write them with those specific libraries.
+Visit their respective Github pages for more info.</br></br>
-It's recommended to configure max 1 on-device (i.e. Shot or Dropshots) and max 1 JVM libraries (i.e. Paparazzi) to avoid misbehaviours when running their corresponding plugin tasks.
+   It's recommended to configure max 1 on-device (i.e. Shot or Dropshots) and max 1 JVM library (i.e. Paparazzi) to avoid misbehaviours when running their corresponding plugin gradle tasks.
 If necessary, it's possible to configure more though<sup>2</sup>.</br>
-   Visit their respective Github pages for more info.</br></br>

 2. After that, include the following dependencies in the `build.gradle` of the module including the tests.
 Additionally, enable robolectric native graphics if using Roborazzi.